What is Craftivism? I define it as hand-made social change.

 A new craftivism project for all of you inspired by Molly M. and Anna E. Jones

-The Gist: I want every female-identified human on the planet to stitch me their story!
+The Gist: I want every female-identified and gender non-binary human on the planet to stitch me their story!

 The Vision: I am picturing a giant 3-D installation (like airplane hangar size) with structures and magic!
 Like a village built from your stories.
 I could do this.
 I have the network, the experience, and the skills.
 It will require A LOT of you participating.
 Can we get hundreds of thousands of people to participate?
 A million?
 I believe in us!!!